• Skip to primary navigation

 • Step 5: Here you want to score your ham in a diamond pattern because it looks pretty when it bakes and it allows some of the spices and glaze into the meat portion of the ham.

-• Step 6: Now you add your spice rub by grabbing a small portion at a time and rubbing it all around the ham.
+• Step 6: Now add your spice rub by grabbing a small portion at a time and rubbing it all around the ham.

 • Step 7: The last step is dabbing the glaze all over the ham on top of the spice rub.